SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

-- "My desire for knowledge is intermittent; but my desire to commune with the spirit of the universe, to be intoxicated with the fumes, call it, of that divine nectar, to bear my head through atmospheres and over heights"

 - "My desire for knowledge is intermittent; but my desire to commune with the spirit of the universe, to be intoxicated with the fumes, call it, of that divine nectar, to bear my head through atmospheres and over heights unknown to my feet, is perennial and constant."

 - "the experience and effects of concrete knowledge can be fleeting, but the wonder found